 Who better to meet the health needs of soldiers than a soldier herself?
-Meet Tiara Walz, an active-duty major with the United States Army and a graduate student studying health policy in OSU’s College of Public Health and Human Sciences.
+Meet Tiara Walz, an active-duty major with the United States Army and a doctoral student studying health policy in OSU’s College of Public Health and Human Sciences.

 The timeline is rigorous but comes with the guarantee that Tiara will continue her Army service as an assistant professor at Army Baylor (AB), a satellite of Baylor University located at Fort Sam in Houston, Texas, upon graduation.